ramphub/vscode-anaconda-jupyter/README.md

 You will need the .settings and .launch setup.
 Either clone the project or simply copy them.

+Change the python path in the settings.json to suit your environment.

 ### Prerequisites

 Install Anaconda, Jupyter , you can google them.